mckinsey/vizro/vizro-core/docs/pages/tutorials/explore_components.md

 After completing the tutorial you now have a solid understanding of the main elements required to build dashboard pages and how to bring them together.

-For future dashboard creations, you can explore more about the available dashboard `components` by going through the [user guide](../user_guides/components.md).
+For future dashboard creations, you can explore more about the available dashboard `components` by going through our overview page for
+[components](../user_guides/components.md).
 To gain more in-depth knowledge about the usage and configuration details of `controls`, check out the user guides dedicated to [Filters](../user_guides/filters.md), [Parameters](../user_guides/parameters.md) and [Selectors](../user_guides/selectors.md).
 If you'd like to understand more about different ways to configure the navigation of your dashboard, head to [Navigation](../user_guides/navigation.md).